chaos9520/panel-game/CHAOS_README_FIRST.md

 - Health regeneration has been removed.
 That means if you take damage, then your health will not regenerate!
 - 'Wiggling' has been disabled, but stealth bridging has been implemented. *hello modoki lol*
 - Rise Speed Algorithm: The formula for rise speed has been changed, and Classic levels now require 10 panels for a speed increase on *all* speed levels (for now, still a WIP).
 - There are now two scoring systems.
-The plan is to implement one scoring system for the Classic levels, and the other for the Modern levels.
+The plan is to implement one scoring system for the Classic levels, and the other for the Modern levels. (done)
 - The score cap has been raised to 999,999 as scoring paces will naturally be higher on this build.
 - The garbage queue and combo garbage system have been completely changed.
 - Challenge Mode has been completely revamped.